-Munich is blessed with an abundance of wonderful museums and it’s sometimes hard to decide which museum to visit first.
-From grand masters to beer and Oktoberfest to one of the oldest and largest science and technology museums in the world, Munich has your museums wants covered.
+Munich is blessed with an abundance of wonderful museums and it can be hard to decide which museum to visit first.
+From grand masters to beer and Oktoberfest to one of the oldest and largest science and technology museums in the world, Munich has your museum wants covered.

 If you are here in October, don’t miss the Long Night of Museums: Munich’s art galleries, museums and cultural institutions all stay open past midnight and offer many special exhibitions, readings, concerts, and film screenings.

-Here is a list of some of the best museums in Munich.
+Here is all the info you need for the best museums in Munich.

 Close to Munich's English Garden is a unique ensemble of three museums, each of them highlighting a different period in European art.

-Start with the Alte Pinakothek, home to over 800 European masterpieces from the Middle Ages to the end of the Rococo.
+Start with the Alte Pinakothek, home to over 800 European masterpieces from the Middle Ages to the end of the Rococo period.
 A highlight is its Ruben’s collection, one of the largest in the world.